 So, how much does a trademark cost?
-If you’ve read my article titled “How Much is a Trademark? – Understanding the Relationship Between Cost, Risk, and Value,” you know I recommend performing a careful cost-benefit analysis before choosing a company or law firm to help you acquire a United States trademark registration.
+If you’ve read my article titled “How Much is a Trademark? – Understanding the Relationship Between Cost, Risk, and Value,” you know I recommend performing a careful cost-benefit analysis before choosing a company or law firm to help you acquire a US trademark registration.
 After all, cost is often a major concern for many individuals, businesses, and organizations seeking to register a trademark.
 That said, I’d like to address the related concept of “relevant costs” and show you how these costs factor into your efforts to acquire federal trademark protection for your particular name, logo, or slogan.

 How Much Does a Trademark Cost? – What are Relevant Costs?

 Relevant costs are the costs that actually matter when you’re making a choice between two or more courses of action.
 Basically, a cost is relevant to your decision if:

 1) it’s a cost that has not yet been incurred, and

 2) it’s a cost that differs among your alternatives

 So, let’s say you’re ready to acquire a federal trademark registration.
-And, you’re trying to decide whether to hire a trademark attorney to navigate the trademark process on your behalf, or use an online do-it-yourself trademark service such as Trademark Engine, LegalZoom, or Trademarkia.
+And, you’re trying to decide whether to hire a trademark attorney to navigate the US trademark application process on your behalf, or use an online do-it-yourself trademark service such as Trademark Engine, LegalZoom, or Trademarkia.
 In order to illustrate the concept of relevant costs, I’ll use my own law practice as the trademark attorney option, and Trademarkia as the do-it-yourself trademark service option.
 Also, to make things simpler in our example, I’ll focus only on monetary costs (although time and effort are also costs you should consider).

 Exercise 1: Determining the Relevant Cost for a Federal Trademark Search